-Azure Web Apps provides a highly scalable, self-patching web hosting service.
-This quickstart shows how to deploy your first ASP.NET Core web app to Azure Web Apps.
-When you're finished, you'll have a resource group that consists of an App Service plan and an Azure web app with a deployed web application.
+Azure App Service provides a highly scalable, self-patching web hosting service.
+This quickstart shows how to deploy your first ASP.NET Core web app to Azure App Service.
+When you're finished, you'll have a resource group that consists of an App Service plan and an App Service app with a deployed web application.

 Create an ASP.NET Core web app

 In Visual Studio, create a project by selecting File > New > Project.

 In the New Project dialog, select Visual C# > Web > ASP.NET Core Web Application.

 Name the application myFirstAzureWebApp, and then select OK.

 You can deploy any type of ASP.NET Core web app to Azure.
 For this quickstart, select the Web Application template, and make sure authentication is set to No Authentication and no other option is selected.

 From the menu, select Debug > Start without Debugging to run the web app locally.